islamsalamamattar/fastapi_postgres_async_jwt_alembic/README.md

 To ensure database schema evolution is hassle-free, Alembic auto-migrations are incorporated into the project.

 ## Stack
-- Python: The programming language used for development.
+* Python: The programming language used for development.
-- FastAPI: A modern, fast (high-performance) web framework for building APIs with Python.
+* FastAPI: A modern, fast (high-performance) web framework for building APIs with Python.
-- SQLAlchemy: A powerful and flexible ORM (Object-Relational Mapping) library for working with relational databases.
+* SQLAlchemy: A powerful and flexible ORM (Object-Relational Mapping) library for working with relational databases.
-- Pydantic: A data validation and settings management library, used for defining schemas and validating data in FastAPI applications.
+* Pydantic: A data validation and settings management library, used for defining schemas and validating data in FastAPI applications.
-- Alembic: A lightweight database migration tool for SQLAlchemy, facilitating easy management of database schema changes.
+* Alembic: A lightweight database migration tool for SQLAlchemy, facilitating easy management of database schema changes.
-- PostgreSQL: A robust open-source relational database management system.
+* PostgreSQL: A robust open-source relational database management system.
-- Asyncpg: An asynchronous PostgreSQL database driver for Python.
+* Asyncpg: An asynchronous PostgreSQL database driver for Python.
-- Passlib: A password hashing library for secure password storage.
+* Passlib: A password hashing library for secure password storage.
-- Pydantic-settings: A Pydantic extension for managing settings and configurations.
+* Pydantic-settings: A Pydantic extension for managing settings and configurations.
-- Python-jose: A JWT (JSON Web Tokens) implementation for Python.
+* Python-jose: A JWT (JSON Web Tokens) implementation for Python.
-- Python-multipart: A library for parsing multipart/form-data requests, often used for file uploads in FastAPI applications.
+* Python-multipart: A library for parsing multipart/form-data requests, often used for file uploads in FastAPI applications.
-- Uvicorn: ASGI server implementation used to run FastAPI applications.
+* Uvicorn: ASGI server implementation used to run FastAPI applications.

-## Instalation
+## Installation

 - clone repository
 ```bash